rohit1749/STM32drivers/README.md

-This  repository includes the header and source files for developing  GPIO,SPI,I2C,UART and RTC drivers for STM32F407 Microcontroller.
+Welcome to the STM32F407 Peripheral Drivers repository! 🎉 This collection is designed to facilitate low-level, register-based programming on the STM32F407 microcontroller, providing full control over GPIO, SPI, I2C, UART, and RTC peripherals.